Cathay Pacific: Codeshare agreements

 Cathay Pacific also have codeshare agreements with two local ferry operators (Cotai Water Jet and Chu Kong Passenger Transport Co., Ltd) to connect passengers from Hong Kong to Macau, Zhuhai, Shenzhen and Guangzhou in the Greater Bay Area.

 Fleet

-Cathay Pacific operates a fleet of Airbus narrow-body, and a mix of Airbus and Boeing wide-body aircraft.
+Cathay Pacific operates a fleet of Airbus narrow-body aircraft and a mix of Airbus and Boeing wide-body aircraft.
 Its cargo division, Cathay Cargo, also operates a fleet of Boeing 747 freighters.
 Their main fleet consists of Airbus A321neo, Airbus A330, Airbus A350 and Boeing 777 aircraft, while their cargo division operates two models of the Boeing 747: 747-400ERF and 747-8F.
+They also have the Airbus A350F, the Airbus A330neo, and the Boeing 777X on order, of which the A350F is for its cargo division.